MaxMusing/gpt-agent-utils/README.md

 ### Defining a tool

-You can define a tool using a Zod schema and a callback function.
+You can define a [`Tool`](src/types.ts) using a Zod schema and a callback function.
 The callback can optionally be async.

 See [`examples/tools/getCurrentWeather.ts`](examples/tools/getCurrentWeather.ts) for more details.